 Horizon: Forbidden West is a sequel to Horizon: Zero Dawn - a bestselling action game with an open world and RPG elements, released in 2017.
-The game was developed by the Dutch studio Guerrilla Games, i.e. the authors of the original, and at the same time the creators of the popular FPS series under the title Killzone.
+It was developed by the Dutch studio Guerrilla Games, the authors of the original and also the creators of the popular FPS series Killzone.

 The action of Horizon 2 takes place after the events presented in the previous game of the studio.
 In the postapocalyptic world balance is restored and people, animals and machines try to coexist.
-The idyll didn't last long, however, as a new danger appeared on the horizon in the form of a mysterious plague threatening all living creatures.
-Confronted with it, the main character - Aloy - has to embark on a long and dangerous journey to the west of America.
+However, the idyll didn't last long, because a new danger appeared on the horizon in the form of a mysterious plague threatening all living beings.
+Facing it, the heroine - Aloy - must go on a long and dangerous journey to the west of America.

-The driving force of the game are quests pushing the story forward, accompanied by numerous missions and side activities.
-As before, dynamic battles with enemies play an important role.
-Both hostile humans (led by the warrior Tenakth tribe, whose members have discovered a way to tame even the largest robots) and machines stand in our way.
-The last include previously unseen land machines (like the Clawstriders, which can be used by Aloy as mounts, or the mammoth-like Tremortusks), air machines (Sunwings) or underwater machines (the giant Snapmaw or the slightly smaller but also dangerous Burrower).
-Enemies are eliminated not only by using familiar tools of murder, such as the bow, spear and various traps, but also by using new weapons (such as grenades, which cover targets in glue that slows down their movements).
-There's also the option to silently eliminate enemies or use heavy cannons that fall off larger machines in the heat of battle.
+These include previously unseen land machines (like the Clawstriders, which can be used by Aloy as mounts, or the mammoth-like Tremortusks), air machines (Sunwings) or underwater machines (the giant Snapmaw or the slightly smaller but also dangerous Burrower).
+Enemies are eliminated not only by using familiar tools of murder, such as the bow, spear and various traps, but also by using new weaponry (such as thrown javelins or grenades that cover targets in glue slowing their movements).
+There's also the option to silently eliminate enemies or use heavy cannons that fall off of larger machines during the hustle and bustle of battle.

-As we progress, we gain experience, level up and unlock new skills.
-In addition, Aloy's potential is increased by acquiring more and better equipment and by upgrading what you already have, based on the crafting system.
+As we progress, we gain experience, advance to subsequent levels and unlock new skills.
+Apart from that, we increase Aloy's potential by gaining more and more equipment and improving what we already have, based on the crafting system.

-HZD2 works on the basis of Decima technology, which powered the first part of the series.
-The engine, however, has been heavily modified to provide the highest quality graphics.
-Character animations and facial expressions have been tweaked, vegetation has been reworked and machine models have been given more detail.
+HZD2 runs on the Decima technology that powered the first part of the series.
+However, the engine has been heavily modified for the PlayStation 5 version to deliver the highest quality visuals.
+Character animation and facial expressions have been tweaked, vegetation has been refined and the machine models have been given more detail.

 Game mode: single player